Gorals: Language

-The Podhale dialect is the de facto standard literary Goral dialect due to Podhale being the most famously known region however, the majority of Gorals speak closely related dialects.
+The Podhale dialect is the de facto standard literary Goral ethnolect due to Podhale being the most widely known region.
+However, the majority of Gorals speak closely related dialects.
 Gorals themselves rarely differentiate between their dialects and just refer to them as Górolski.

-The Polish dialects spoken by the Gorals share linguistic features with neighboring languages spoken by the Carpathian highlanders to the east, especially the Rusyn language of the Hutsuls, Lemkos, and Boykos.

-Jabłonkowanie, a phonological feature similar to mazurzenie, occurs in some Silesian dialects.
-14th- and 15th-century palatal consonant pronunciation features (called "Podhale archaisms") are preserved in the Podhale dialect.
-K. Dobroslowski asserted that the Podhale dialect had loan-words from Romanian and Albanian (1938), as well as similar belief system elements, music and material culture.

 National identity

 For most Gorals today, the decisive factor in their self-identification with nationality is not ethnic but territorial.
 For example, those living in areas under a long tradition of belonging to the Polish state identify themselves as Polish, while those living in Slovakia have identified themselves as Slovaks, with notable exceptions to this rule on both sides of the border.
-While the origin of the Goral dialect is Polish, the language of Gorals in Slovakia and in the Czech Republic is gradually shifting and increasingly becoming more similar to the literary standard in their respective countries.
-Silesian Gorals of the Czech Republic identify themselves on the nationality level as Poles and are members of the Polish minority in Zaolzie, which is proved by their communal activity: the annual Gorolski Święto festival held in Jablunkov (Jabłonków) is a showcase of a local Polish Goral traditions and is organized by the PZKO (Polish Cultural and Educational Union).
-This Goral festival preserves the traditions of the Polish nationality group in Zaolzie.
-It is the largest cultural and folklore festival in Zaolzie gathering thousands of spectators each day of festivities.

-However, the Poles do not form a majority in any of the towns and villages of the area, and some local Gorals identify themselves on the nationality level as Czechs.
+While the origin of the Goral ethnolect is Polish, the language of Gorals in Slovakia and in the Czech Republic is gradually shifting and increasingly becoming more similar to the literary standard in their respective countries.

+Silesian Gorals of the Czech Republic identify themselves on the nationality level as Poles and are members of the Polish minority in the Czech Republic, which is proved by their communal activity: the annual Gorolski Święto festival held in Jablunkov is a showcase of a local Polish Goral traditions and is organized by the PZKO (Polish Cultural and Educational Union).
+This Goral festival preserves the traditions of the Polish nationality group in Trans-Olza.
+It is the largest cultural and folklore festival in Trans-Olza gathering thousands of spectators each day of festivities.
+However, the Poles do not form a majority in any of the municipalities of the area, and some local Gorals identify themselves on the nationality level as Czechs.
 In this respect, the village of Hrčava (the second easternmost village in the Czech Republic), with the vast majority of citizens declaring Czech nationality, can be noted.
 In this village, the Poles form only a 2% minority.
-Local Gorals formed (as indigenous people) a majority in the past.
-They speak the regional Cieszyn Silesian dialect in everyday communication.
+Local Silesian Gorals formed a majority in the past and they speak the regional Cieszyn Silesian dialect in everyday communication.
+In Slovakia, Gorals sought formal recognition as a distinct minority, something the Slovakian government approved in January 2025; the status means the group will gain representation in the government's Council for National Minorities, and get more access to cultural support funding.